Ferryhill Athletic F.C.

-Ferryhill Athletic Football Club is an association football club based in Ferryhill, County Durham, England.
+Ferryhill Athletic Football Club is an amateur association football club based in Ferryhill, County Durham, England.
 They are currently member of Wearside Football League, the eleventh tier of English football, and play at Dean Bank Recreation Ground.

-The club was founded in 1921, and were the competitive opponent of Sunderland.
-They joined the Palatine League and defeated Evenwood Town 5–1 in their first ever league match and also won the Durham Amateur Cup after defeating Lambton Star in the finals.
+The club was founded in 1921, and were the first competitive opponent of Sunderland.
+They joined the Palatine League and defeated Evenwood Town 5–1 in their first-ever league match and also won the Durham Amateur Cup after defeating Lambton Star in the finals.

 In 1923–24 they were elected to join Northern Football League and finished second in their inaugural league season and won Durham Challenge Cup.

 History

 Original club (1921–2006)

 In 1925–26, they competed in the FA Amateur Cup and reached quarter-finals, where they lost 4–1 to St Albans City In 1930–31 season, they finished they finished last in the league.
 After two consecutive eight place finish in 1935–36 and 1936–37 season, they won the league in 1937–38 season.
-During 1939–40 season, Ferryhill along with Whitby Town, Evenwood Town, Cockfield, Brandon Social and Billingham resigned from the league.
+During 1939–40 season, Ferryhill, along with Whitby Town, Evenwood Town, Cockfield, Brandon Social and Billingham, resigned from the league.

 After World War II, when football league suspension was over, Ferryhill rejoined the Northern Football League and finished eleventh out of twelve.
 They won the league again in 1947–48.
-In 1953–54 FA Cup qualifying round, they defeated Skinnigrove Works 18–0, which is the post-war biggest victory in the FA Cup.
+In 1953–54 FA Cup qualifying round, they defeated Skinnigrove Works 18–0, which is the biggest post-war victory in the FA Cup.

-The original club folded in 2006.
+The original club folded in 2006 following a number of years of decline and the loss of their Darlington Road stadium.

 New club (2021–present)

 In 2021, a new team called Durham F.C. were formed and admitted to the Wearside Football League, the eleventh tier of English football.
-In January 2022, after struggling to find a home in Durham, they moved to Ferryhill and adopted the name and colours of Ferryhill Athletic, resurrecting the old club.
+In January 2022, after struggling to find a home in Durham, they moved to Dean Bank Recreation Park in Ferryhill and adopted the name and colours of Ferryhill Athletic, resurrecting the old club.

+The club built steadily and made good progreess, and in the 2023–2024 season Athletic won the Clem Smith Bowl, defeating Durham City 4–1 on penalties at Dean Bank Park.
+In 2025–2026 the club won the Wearside League Division 1 and were promoted to the Wearside Premier League for the following season.
+This was the club's first promotion in its 105-year history and means that they will compete at Step 7 of the National League System.

+The current club retains on its crest a wild boar—a symbol of the town which was said to have been the place where one of the last wild boars in Britain, known as the Brawn of Brancepeth, was killed by Sir Roger de Ferye in c.
+1208.

+The club's kits and training gear is made by local company Avec Sport, with the home kit sponsored by Durham Precision Engineering and the away kit sponsored by TMC Lean Engineering.